 Some of the types of relief from removal that may be available to an undocumented immigrants who is in immigration court are:

-Adjustment of status, most likely under Immigration and Nationality Act (I.N.A.)
-Section 245 or 245(i).
-This is a way of changing from nonimmigrant to immigrant status in order to get legal status in the United States.
-Usually (among other requirements) you have to have entered the U.S. legally to qualify for adjustment.
+Family-based adjustment of status.
+This is a way of changing from nonimmigrant to immigrant status in order to get legal status in the United States through a family member, most likely a U.S. citizen.
+Usually (among other requirements), you have to have entered the U.S. legally to qualify for adjustment.
 But some exceptions to the legal-entry requirement are available.

 Asylum.
-This is a form of protection for people who have fled persecution or fear future persecution in their home country, which allows legal status in the U.S., a work permit, and eventually a green card.
+This is a form of protection for people who have fled persecution or fear future persecution in their home country.
+A grant of asylum allows legal status in the U.S., a work permit, and eventually a green card.
 See Asylum and Refugee Status.

 Withholding of removal.
-Like asylum in many ways, withholding is more difficult to obtain, because you have to show that it is "more likely than not" that you would be persecuted in your home country upon return.
+Although much like asylum in many ways, withholding is more difficult to obtain, because you have to show that it is "more likely than not" that you would be persecuted in your home country upon return.
 Also, it provides fewer benefits than asylum, because recipients are usually ineligible to apply for permanent residence or travel outside of the United States.
-However, a person who gets withholding can stay in the U.S. and can get work authorization.
+However, it might be your only option if certain bars to asylum apply to you.
+A person who is granted withholding can stay in the U.S. and can get work authorization.

 Protection under the Convention Against Torture (CAT).
-Protection under CAT is available only if it is "more likely than not" that your home country's government—or some person or group the government cannot control—will torture you.
+Protection under CAT is available only if it is "more likely than not" that the government of the applicant's home country—or some person or group the government cannot control—will torture that person.
 It does not matter why you would be tortured; the fact that it is likely that you would be tortured would be enough (unlike with an asylum case, where you must prove that the persecution is related to you fitting within one of five grounds).
-CAT is also like withholding in that persons who receive CAT protection cannot ever get permanent residence or travel internationally.
+CAT is also like withholding in that persons who receive CAT protection cannot ever get U.S. permanent residence or travel internationally.
 But CAT recipients do usually receive permission to remain and work in the United States.

 Cancellation under the Violence Against Women Act (VAWA).
 Similar to cancellation of removal for non-permanent residents, an applicant for VAWA cancellation must show that he or she has been "battered or subjected to extreme cruelty" by a "qualifying relative" and meets other requirements, including three years of physical presence in the U.S. and good moral character.

 Voluntary Departure.
-If all else fails, this offers way to leave the U.S. without staining your immigration record with a past order of removal (which can make returning to the U.S. even harder), as described in Voluntary Departure vs. Deportation.
-You should discuss with an immigration attorney whether voluntary departure would benefit you based upon your immigration history and how you entered the United States.
+If all else fails, this offers way to leave the U.S. without staining your immigration record with a past order of removal (which can make returning to the U.S. even harder) Discuss with an immigration attorney whether voluntary departure would benefit you based upon your immigration history and how you entered the United States.

 Deferred action.
 This is an agreement by the U.S. government to put your case on hold (neither give you legal status nor deport you).
-It is applied on a case-by-case basis, except that procedures have been formalized for certain young immigrants, as described in Who Qualifies for Deferred Action as an Immigrant Student or Graduate.
+It is applied on a case-by-case basis, and has become much harder to get since the Trump election.
 You would need to speak to the government attorney handling your case to negotiate this relief.

 Prosecutorial discretion.
 This is a decision by the government agency that is trying to deport you to stop trying to do so.
 If you receive prosecutorial discretion, you may be able to apply for work authorization but will not be eligible for other benefits such as the right to travel.
 Usually, persons whose cases are closed based on prosecutorial discretion do not have a criminal record, but there are no set-in-stone rules about who can receive this benefit.
-Like deferred action, prosecutorial discretion must be discussed with the government attorney handling your case.
+Like deferred action, prosecutorial discretion is harder than ever to get, and must be discussed with the government attorney handling your case.

 Private bills.
 Laws passed by the U.S. Congress can help an immigrant receive relief from deportation.
 This occurs very rarely and only if there are highly sympathetic facts.
 Private bills are usually an option only if no other forms of relief are available.